In The Field

 Work on all aspects of the research project, including archaeological survey and excavation and community development activities.

-The Foothill Ireland Program, Castles in Communities, is an intensive, 3 1/2-week/8 to 12-unit combined archaeological/anthropological field school and cultural immersion experience in the “hidden heartland” of Ireland.
+The Castles in Communities program, is an intensive, 4 week non-credit combined archaeological/anthropological field school and cultural immersion experience in the “hidden heartland” of Ireland.
 The program weaves together, on a day-to-day basis, lectures, discussions, readings, fieldwork activities, excursions and hands-on practice & service learning in the fields of archaeology, cultural anthropology and applied anthropology.
 The program also integrates opportunities for immersion into the communities and natural surroundings.